BarathArivazhagan/spring-cloud-zipkin-tracing/README.md

 # spring-cloud-zipkin-tracing
 This project contains samples demonstrating the microservices tracing using zipkin.

+## spring cloud sleuth

-## Spring Cloud Sleuth automatically instruments common communication channels:
+spring cloud sleuth automatically instruments common communication channels:

-* Requests over messaging technologies like Apache Kafka or RabbitMQ (or any other Spring Cloud Stream binder
+* Requests over messaging technologies like Apache Kafka or RabbitMQ (or any other spring cloud stream binder)
 * HTTP headers received at Spring MVC controllers
 * Requests that pass through a Netflix Zuul microproxy
 * Requests made with the RestTemplate, etc.

-### ZIPKIN
+### zipkin

 <i>Distributed Tracing system to trace the request across services in microservices architecture.</i>

-### ZIPKIN UI
+###  zipkin ui

 Navigate to http://localhost:9411 to view Zipkin UI.